 Day 4 to 13: November 29 to December 8 ~ Across Open Seas and Sub-Antarctic Islands

 Locations: Southern Oceans, Falkland Islands, South Georgia, South Orkney

-While we venture through the Southern Seas, we will first make a stop to the remote Falkland Islands which consist of 2 large islands and around 700 smaller ones (with a population of over 3,000 people only).
+While we venture through the Southern Seas, we will first make a stop at the remote Falkland Islands which consist of 2 large islands and around 700 smaller ones (with a population of over 3,000 people only).
 In here, we will see immense colonies of albatross, rockhopper, king and macaroni penguins, caracas, and upland geese.
-Falkland Islands also has a historical capital called as Stanley, as well as stunning white sand beaches.
+The Falkland Islands also has a historical capital called Stanley, as well as stunning white-sand beaches.